siramok/better-coop-item-pedestals/README.md

 Head to the mod's [Steam Workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=2491785532) and click the green subscribe button.
 Steam will automatically download, install, and keep the mod up to date for you.

 # Configuration
-It is highly recommended that you also subscribe to [Mod Config Menu - Continued](https://steamcommunity.com/sharedfiles/filedetails/?id=2487535818) to configure the mod's various options and settings.
+It is highly recommended that you also subscribe to [Mod Config Menu Pure](https://steamcommunity.com/sharedfiles/filedetails/?id=2681875787) to configure the mod's various options and settings.

-# Support Development
-If you enjoy the mod and want to give something back, [consider buying me a coffee.](https://paypal.me/andressewell)